ichangai/ichangai/README.md

 - 👋 Hi, I’m @ichangai
-I am a software Engineer
+I am a Techprenuer first, and software Engineer second.
-Currently specializing in JavaScript, PHP and C#.
+Currently specializing in JavaScript, PHP (Laravel) and Python(Django).

 <!---
 ichangai/ichangai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.